FirasAbouzahr/pyPalace/Examples/qubit-resonator eigenmode/README.md

 <img src="Figures/attributes_dataframe.png" width="300">

 So we have the following attributes:

 **Volumes**
 * we'll define substrate (1) as sapphire
-* and we'll define air as a vacuum
+* and we'll define air (2) as a vacuum.

 **Surfaces**
-* feedline (3), resonator (4), and qubit (5), and ground plane are the superconducting components which we will define as PEC
+* feedline (3), resonator (4), and qubit (5), and ground plane (7) are the superconducting components which we will define as PEC
-* JJ is the Josephson junction, we will define this as a lumped port with inductance $L_J$ = 10.4 nH
+* JJ (6) is the Josephson junction, we will define this as a lumped port with inductance $L_J$ = 10.4 nH
-* far field is the geometry closing boundary, we also define this as PEC, some folk define it as an absorbing boundary condition instead.
+* far field (8) is the geometry closing boundary, we will also define this as PEC.
+Some folk define it as an absorbing boundary condition instead.

 Now we define our materials and boundary conditions and add them to the config["Domains"] and config["Boundaries"] blocks.